 Now let’s all sing a few choruses of Livin’ on a Prayer, ‘kay? 🎶You live for the fight when it’s all that you’ve got…

 Meredith is working on her new motorcycle.
 Joel asks if she knows what she’s doing and she tells him she’s figuring it out on her own.
 He asks if she’s named it yet and she tells him the bike already has a name, Pointy Apple.
 He says it’s not a real name if you don’t name it yourself.
 Meredith says that maybe she doesn’t want to be renamed.
-Joel throws up his hands, before there’s no accounting for someone who would let the
+Joel throws up his hands, because there’s no accounting for someone who would let the

 woman bike choose.